Find out what some of our graduates are doing today in pursuing their successful careers.

 Advantages of this type of training include being able to learn from experienced instructors in a safe and supportive environment, as well as having the ability to ask questions and practice with industry-preferred equipment.
 Additionally, completing a training program like this not only provides you with valuable skills you’ll need to know, but it can also help you stand out when applying for jobs.

-Basic welding skills are shared across industries, so welders can easily transfer from one industry to another, depending on where they are most needed.
+Basic welding skills are shared across industries, so different types of welders can easily transfer from one industry to another, depending on where they are most needed.
 For example, welders with experience in the construction industry may also be able to find work in an auto repair shop or vice versa.

 Overall, job prospects are expected to be good for welders trained in the latest technologies.
 However, welders without up-to-date training may have strong competition for jobs—which means having the proper training is essential.

-When it comes to salary, the BLS reports that the median annual wage for welders, cutters, solderers and brazers was $47,010 in May 2021.26 This means half of welders earned more and half earned less.
+When it comes to salary, the BLS reports that the median annual wage for welders, cutters, solderers and brazers in the United States was $48,940 in May 2023.26 This means half of welders earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Whether you’re looking for jobs in your local area or are open to traveling for work, consider taking advantage of a career service that may be available to help you find a position.
 For example, UTI offers Career Services for students and graduates to help them find available jobs across the country.